cabbi-bio/Sustainability-Shared-Code/AgroIBIS/GridMet/README.md

 #### Scripts
 ##### AgroIBIS
 - Convert_Gridmet_Daily_Data_to_IBIS.py
-This is a python script created by Bryan Peterson from the VanLoocke Lab at Iowa State to convert the netCDF files
+This is a python script created by Bryan Peterson from the VanLoocke Lab at Iowa State to convert the netCDF files for use into AgroIBIS.

+**Modules Required**
+* numpy
+* pandas
+* xarray
+* xesmf
+* netCDF4
+* os
+* glob

+**Data**
+You will need to download the GridMet data required and place it in a directory that the script can access.

+The folder structure in the script organizes the data by variable:
+* tmmn: Minimum Temperature
+* tmax: Maximum Temperature
+* prec: Precipitation
+* rads: Downward Surface Shortwave Radiation
+* relh: Maximum Relative Humidity
+* wspd: Wind Speed
+* low_relh: Minimum Relative Humidity